digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/lnav-in-cn.rst

 Find the logs
 =============

-The containers create logs continuously in the ``logs/`` directory while running, starting from initialization.
+The containers create logs in the ``logs/`` directory while running, starting from initialization.
 See the available logs by running ``ls logs``.

 .. image:: /images_lnav/lnav-ls-logs.png